 Not only is this Peated Single Malt one of the best Australian whiskies available, but it won Jim Murray’s ‘Southern Hemisphere Whisky of the Year’ in his 2020 ‘Whisky Bible’.

 As an Australian peated whisky, it brings with it some of the smokiness of the Islay-made whiskies (like the Lagavulin earlier in this list), but without the salt and medicinal-ness that Islay is known for.
 This whisky is sweet (but not too sweet), with an amazing finish (the lingering taste at the end), and was one of the best whiskies I tasted across the entirety of last year.

 With the recent success of Australian whisky distilleries across the last half a decade, including Sullivans Cove picking up worlds best Single Malt back in 2014 for their French Oak, the price of Australian whiskies has certainly started to move in an upwards direction.
 At $220 a bottle (instead of the $500+ that some Aussie whiskies are currently seeing), this single cask, single malt, would make a terrific addition to any collection, or a great gift for any whisky lover you are trying to impress.

 Best enjoyed neat, though you may also want to add a couple of drops of filtered water to open up this cask-strength whisky.

 One more thing.

 If you’re still saying “all of these whiskies are just too expensive,” and you just want something to sip every now and again, then do yourself a favour and pick up a bottle of Johnnie Walker Black Label.
-It’s sub-$50 – probably the cheapest whisky I regularly drink – and for the price you really can not go astray.
+It’s usually around $50 – probably the cheapest whisky I regularly drink – and for the price you really can not go astray.